Last revised: September 14, 2020

-3. James Alison, The Joy of Being Wrong, prominently cites 13:10 within the first point of his reading of Paul in light of Adam.
-Link to an excerpt of the full context, a section entitled “The Pauline Understanding of Desire.”
-Or here are the most pertinent selections from pp. 147-150:
+3. James Alison, The Joy of Being Wrong, prominently cites 13:10 within the first point of his reading of Paul in light of Adam, a section entitled “The Pauline Understanding of Desire.”
+Here are the most pertinent selections from pp. 147-150:

 Let us look at this claim point by point: